Dice

 Where did it originate?

-African American and Appalachian speech traditions; documented since the 19th century.
+Appalachian speech traditions; documented since the 19th century.

-Slang and folklore change from place to place - this is how I know it.
-Read the full disclaimer and terms of use
+Slang, folklore, culture, and accent vary from place to place, even ridge to ridge - this is how I know it.
+Read the full disclaimer and terms of usePrivacy Policy

-© Hillbilly Slang | Original audio and content may not be reused without permission.
+© Hillbilly Slang | Original audio and content not for reproduction or AI training without permission.
 Keeping the Mountains Talking 'Til The Cows Come Home